 How to Apply GoPatch Motion Sickness

-GoPatch Motion Sickness patch is a transdermal patch that adheres to the skin.
+GoPatch Nausea & Motion Sickness patch is a topical patch that adheres to the skin.
 If your dog has short hair and you can see the skin, just stick it on the belly.
-If you dog has thick and/or long hair you may have to trim the hair so the patch males contact with their skin.
+If you dog has thick and/or long hair you may have to trim the hair so the patch makes contact with their skin.
 Interestingly, dogs know that it is giving them relief from their nausea, so they don’t try to remove it.

 When removing, peel off slowly, as opposed to ripping it off.
 As an alternative, you may want to use a wet cloth to gently remove the patch.

 Over the Counter Drugs for Car Sick Dogs